chrismahony/processing_piplines_bluebear/analysis_scRNAseq/README.md

-# A script for reading in scRNAseq data
+# Generic analysis of scRNAseq data

 This script will:
   -read in data